dkhawaja/rabbitmq-aws-cluster-setup/README.md

 Before starting the setup, ensure you have the following:

-    # **How to Set Up a 3-Node Unmanaged Cluster of RabbitMQ on AWS**

-RabbitMQ is a popular open-source message broker that supports various protocols and platforms.
-It can be used to implement reliable and scalable distributed systems that communicate through messages.

-This walkthrough explains how to set up a 3-node unmanaged cluster of RabbitMQ on AWS with 1 master and 2 worker nodes.
-In an unmanaged cluster, nodes are manually configured and managed without using any tools or frameworks.

-For this lab environment, we will use t2.micro instances, which are sufficient for our purposes.
-However, you may choose different instance types depending on your needs and budget.

-## **Prerequisites**

-Before starting the setup, ensure you have the following:

 - An AWS account with access to EC2 service
 - A key pair for SSH access to the instances
 - A security group that allows inbound traffic on all ports (for simplicity)